 User Researcher Jobs in USA with Visa Sponsorship

-User researcher roles attract strong H-1B and O-1 sponsorship because employers classify the work as a specialty occupation requiring a degree in human-computer interaction, cognitive psychology, or a closely related field.
+User researcher roles attract strong H-1B visa and O-1 sponsorship because employers classify the work as a specialty occupation requiring a degree in human-computer interaction, cognitive psychology, or a closely related field.
 Most sponsoring employers are mid-to-large tech companies hiring for full-time, on-site or hybrid positions.
 For detailed occupation requirements, see the O*NET profile.

 See All User Researcher Jobs